-The latest instalment of Pixar’s beloved Toy Story saga is a heartwarming tale of love, friendship and adulthood with more than one lesson to teach.
+Toy Story 4, the latest instalment of Pixar’s beloved saga, is a heartwarming tale of love, friendship and adulthood with more than one lesson to teach.

 Will there ever be such a thing as too many Toy Story films?
 Judging by the quality of John Lasseter’s latest film, we certainly hope we’ll be seeing our favourite toys again, even after a new adventure that sometimes feels like a goodbye to the franchise.
 But if Toy Story 4 might actually turn out to be the final chapter of Pixar‘s saga, it is also undoubtedly one of the most enjoyable and heartwarming movies the Inside Out Studios have given us so far.